Top Safety Tips for Tree Cutting Services in Melbourne’s South Eastern Suburbs

 Site assessment and planning

-A safe outcome starts with a detailed site check.
-We look for overhead wires, underground services, unstable ground, and potential obstacles like sheds or fences.
-It’s crucial to identify escape routes and drop zones before making a single cut.
-In areas like the Dandenong Ranges where terrain can be steep or slippery, extra attention goes into access points and anchor placements.
-The plan is always shared with every crew member before work starts to keep everyone on the same page.
+A safe outcome starts with a detailed site assessment.
+We check for overhead wires, underground services, unstable soil, sheds, fences, and other structures.
+Establishing escape routes and drop zones is essential before making a single cut.
+Properties in the Dandenong Ranges often have steep or slippery terrain, so we put extra focus on access points and anchor placements.
+The full plan is communicated to every crew member before work begins.

 The right equipment for the job